 Ginni Thomas meets in person with House Jan.
 6 committee

 Washington — The House select committee investigating the Jan.
-6 attack on the U.S. Capitol is meeting in person Thursday with conservative activist Ginni Thomas, the wife of Supreme Court Justice Clarence Thomas.
+6 attack on the U.S. Capitol met in-person Thursday with conservative activist Ginni Thomas, the wife of Supreme Court Justice Clarence Thomas.

 Thomas was spotted by reporters arriving at a House office where the panel's investigators have been gathering throughout their probe and told those assembled, "Thank you for being here."